- Cholesterol and lipids:

 Prompt diagnosis and treatment of high cholesterol is vital to preventing serious, even life threatening complications, such as atherosclerosis, heart disease, blood clots, hypertension, myocardial infarction and stroke.

 A diagnosis of high cholesterol may be overlooked or delayed because there are no symptoms.
-Regular medical care, including physical examinations ...more misdiagnosis »
+Regular medical care, including physical examinations and ...more misdiagnosis »

 Home medical tests possibly related to Cholesterol and lipids: